sneas/blog/content/unit-testing-mistakes-beliefs-and-misconceptions.md

 * insuring 3rd party library works as expected
 * too many mocks, pre and post conditions

-Most of the time you can see it on testing view and controller layer of the app.
+Most of the time it reveals by testing view and controller layer of the app.

 #### Testing for the sake of testing